 Flamingos en Provence is my version of the 2016-17 mystery quilt En Provence.
 I did it "live" during the mystery, and chose the colours based on a flamingo-themed fabric collection by Iza Pearl.
 There are also some design tweaks in the sashing and border.

 Allietare+ was Bonnie's 2015-16 mystery quilt.
 It was my first time participating in the mystery as it happened, and it really converted me to her approach!
-Even though it is still awaiting borders, I was so impressed with how much I got done in a short amount of time.
+I was so impressed with how much I got done in a short amount of time.
 I removed a row but added extra gold stars in the blocks, so that accounts for the "+" in the name.

 Mod Trips.
 There are probably thousands of quilts that have now been made from this free pattern, Scrappy Trips Around the World.
 I challenged myself to make one that is different from all the rest.